 The outer shape of pata negra hams quality is stylized, thin and elongated.
 The color range goes from pink to purple red.
 Its aromas are intense, pleasant and full of nuances, and its very delicate flavor and slightly salty.

 The meat is less fibrous and fat has a shiny appearance.

 It is important the texture of the fat.
-To the touch, the 100% Iberian acorn-fed quality is so subtle that it is easy to merge smoothly with the palm of the hand.
+To the touch, the 100% Iberian bellota quality is so subtle that it is easy to merge smoothly with the palm of the hand.

 Also at time to cut it, something that only experts cutters can recognize, the finest ones always are easier to cut.

-In Spain it is very common name the pata negra ham as Jabugo ham, but this rating is only valid for certain hams from that area.
+In Spain it is very common name the pata negra ham as Jabugo ham, but this rating is only valid for certain hams from Jabugo.

 The pata negra hams are produced in four areas of Spain, such as Extremadura (D.O.
-Dehesas de Extremadura), Salamanca (D.O.
+Dehesa de Extremadura), Salamanca (D.O.
 Guijuelo), Huelva (D.O.
-Jabugo-Huelva) and Pedroches (D.O.
+Jabugo) and Pedroches (D.O.
 Los Pedroches), with pigs raised on the peninsula and the indicated race.

 Every ham has his time depending on the quality and weight.
 The more bigger they are, the more curing process and time they need.
 Usually, this period ranges about 36 months.
 Concerning the shoulder hams, the minimum time to consider the ham as good quality, is about 24 months.
 Obviously, if the weight is greater, so curing process must be.
 A 8Kg ham entails a longer curing process than one with 6kg.

 The Iberian ham pata negra reaches its peak immediately after the montanera period (the period where the pig goes through the mountain to feed on acorns), and reach a minimum age of entry in montanera of 10 months.
 Their average weight to enter in montanera between 80.5 and 115 kilos and during this period earn at least 46 kilos.